camaraproject/Commonalities/documentation/CAMARA-API-Design-Guide.md

 ```

 ### 5.6.
 Tags
-Global `tags` object must be defined if tags are used for API operations.
+Global `tags` object MUST be defined if tags are used for API operations.

 ### 5.7.
 Paths and Operations

 #### 5.7.1.
 Paths

 Paths contain the exposed resources.
-Paths must be "human-readable" to facilitate identification of the offered resources.
+Paths MUST be "human-readable" to facilitate identification of the offered resources.
 Using lowercase words and hyphenation (kebab-case) helps to achieve this best practice.
 For example: `/customer-segments`.

-The paths at the business entity level should be nouns in plural form.
+The paths at the business entity level SHOULD be nouns in plural form.
-Verb paths should be used for action resources to differentiate from an actual resource creation.
+Verb paths SHOULD be used for action resources to differentiate from an actual resource creation.
 For example: `retrieve-location`.
-Resources must not contain the method name.
+Resources MUST NOT contain the method name.

 ##### Resource hierarchy